tinacms/tina.io/content/docs/ui/inline-editing.md

 }
 ```

-## Using Psre-configured Inline Fields
+## Using Pre-configured Inline Fields

 When using `InlineField`, you can create a custom _Inline Field_.
 This is helpful when you need precise control over rendering or input functionality.